 - T: +44 (0)20 7927 2469

-I'm a mathematical modeller, based in the Centre for Mathematical Modelling of Infectious Diseases in the Department of Infectious Disease Epidemiology at the LSHTM.
+I'm a mathematical modeller, and Director of the Centre for the Mathematical Modelling of Infectious Diseases in the Department of Infectious Disease Epidemiology at the LSHTM.
 I hold an NIHR Career Development Fellowship.
 Before moving here in 2008 I was working as an Emmanuel College research fellow in the Centre for Mathematical Sciences, Cambridge.
 And before that I was an EPSRC-funded postdoctoral research fellow working at the Mathematics Institute and the Department of Biological Sciences at the University of Warwick.

 From April 2009 I helped to run the UK flu survey, an online influenza surveillance system, collecting information about incidence, health-care seeking behaviour, and social contact patterns.
 During the 2009/10 H1N1v influenza pandemic through an NIHR funded grant I measured changes in social mixing patterns in infected individuals.
 I have recently worked on surveys measuring social mixing patterns in South East Asia.

 I am co-organiser of the Distance Learning Course "Modelling and the Dynamics of Infectious diseases".
 I teach extensively on this course and during the in-house (offered as part of the LSHTM MSc courses) and the annual modelling short-course, offered each summer.

 I have assisted with the LSHTM work experience projects, allowing local school pupils to spend time working with researchers on a range of scientific questions.
 I am currently involved with video conferences for schools organised through the Millennium Mathematics Project at the Centre for Mathematical Sciences in Cambridge.

 I have spoken about my work at the Science Museum, London and at the Cheltenham Science Festival.
 I have given a University of Liverpool Mathematics Masterclass for schools, and along with the flusurvey team have twice appeared at the Birmingham Science Museum.
-I have given talks for local schools and appeared on BBC Radio and in the national press discussing my research.
+I have given talks for schools and science festivals, and have appeared on BBC Radio and in the national press discussing my research.